 I have an incredibly broad science and engineering educational background: Chemistry, Ecology, Evolution and Conservation Biology, Nanotechnology and Materials Science and Engineering.
 However, the forefront of my focus has involved developing, testing and implementing novel material solutions to contribute to sustainable and safe business practices across various energy sectors (nuclear, building efficiency and various aspects of mobility).
 I work extensively to understand the associated chemistry and material properties of polymers, ceramics and composite materials in contribution to these applications.
 I also have quite the love affair with boron (the most fascinating of all elements) and inadvertently incorporate it into my material processes.
 Within the SCCER, I investigate advanced polymer composite manufacturing in order to reduce vehicular weight and thus energy consumption and environmental impact in mobility.
 I also work to integrate the various teams across Switzerland within SCCER to drive forward the progress of our research endeavors.

 Why did you become a scientist?

-In a large part, I was born an explorer, constantly seeking to understand and manipulate natural patterns, thus, I am as much an engineer as I am a scientist.
-I admit I did not have the support of my relatives to pursue a university degree, let alone a career in science and engineering.
+In a large part, I was born an explorer constantly seeking to understand and manipulate natural patterns, thus, I am as much an engineer as I am a scientist.
+I admit, I did not have the support of my relatives to pursue a career in science and engineering.
 Despite this reality, it was impossible for me to deny myself the direction in which I was naturally magnetized.
-In which case, I tend to believe that we do not necessarily have much control over what so happens to be the things that we so strongly gravitate towards.
+In which case, I tend to believe that we do not necessarily have much control over what so happens to be the things in which we so strongly gravitate towards...
 It is perhaps, I did not so much choose this path, but rather it was inevitable, and simply a derivation of my combined genetics and life experiences.

 What are your main career highlights?